braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/tags.md

 ---
 # Tags

-Braze tracks author, editor, date, and status information about segments, campaigns, Canvases, and News Feed cards, and gives you the ability to create tags to further organize and sort your engagement.
+braze tracks author, editor, date, and status information about segments, campaigns, canvases, and news feed cards, and gives you the ability to create tags to further organize and sort your engagement.

 ## Campaign, Segment, and News Feed Card Tags